-Rachit is an assistant professor in Department of Computer Science at Cornell University, where he works with an awesome group of students on problems related to systems, networking and algorithms.
+Rachit is an associate professor in Department of Computer Science at Cornell University, where he works with an awesome group of students on problems related to systems, networking and algorithms.

-Rachit has received a Sloan research fellowship, an NSF CAREER award, a distinguished paper award at Usenix Security'20, the best student paper award at SIGCOMM'18, a Google research scholar award, a Google faculty research award, the Rambus research award (for outstanding performance in computer science and engineering research), the Wang-Chung research award (for excellence in computer engineering research), and was listed in 2010 UIUC List of Teachers Ranked as Excellent, and has also received the James and Mary Tien teaching award, the highest teaching award in Cornell College of Engineering for sustained excellence and innovation in engineering education.
+Rachit has received a Sloan research fellowship, an NSF CAREER award, a distinguished paper award at Usenix Security'20, the best student paper award at SIGCOMM'18, a Google research scholar award, a Google faculty research award, the Rambus research award (for outstanding performance in computer science and engineering research) and the Wang-Chung research award (for excellence in computer engineering research).
+Rachit was listed in 2010 UIUC List of Teachers Ranked as Excellent, and has also received the James and Mary Tien teaching award, the highest teaching award in Cornell College of Engineering for sustained excellence and innovation in engineering education.

 In another life, Rachit was a very mischievous undergrad at IIT Kanpur.

 I still take photographs.
 I have recently started shifting my focus from landscape to portraits.

 I still do crazier things than most of my crazy friends.
 Currently, I am working on my pilot license.
 No, I do not plan to change jobs.

 I still travel more than I should.
 And, I have been to truly out-of-the-box places.